What is Shopify dropshipping?

 That being said, the product catalog is really impressive, with a lot of unique items in it.
 For example, you can sell things like baby towels, bed comforters, printed canvas, notebooks, journals, travel bags, and, of course, the obvious stuff like t-shirts and mugs.

-Just like with Printful, you pay only for the products themselves and there are no monthly fees involved.
+Just like with Printful, with this Shopify Dropshipping app you pay only for the products themselves and there are no monthly fees involved.

 What makes Gooten one of the best Shopify dropshipping apps?